Cross-Caps/QPANN/README.md

-# QPANN
+# QPANNs

 The repo contains codes for our paper "Efficient CNNs with Quaternion Transformations and Pruning for Audio Tagging" [1].
-The QPANNs are efficient version of PANNs model [2].
+The efficient Quaternion PANNs are efficient version of PANNs model [2], obtained by quaternion transformation followed by pruning.

 # Repo will be updated shortly